kiview/containercore/README.md

 This repository contains a skeleton structure for a new library, Container Core, which is documented below as a proposal.

+*If you'd like to add a comment or suggest a change, please raise a PR.
+Any comments can be placed inline or in a `>` block quote, or however is most legible.*

 ## Goals